onozaty/chrome-shortcutkey2url/README.md

 * Open same URL as the current tab in incognito window.

 **Due to a limitation in Manifest V3, it is no longer possible to specify JavaScript as a string.**
-**You must specify the JavaScript you wish to execute in advance in the `user-script.js` file under the folder where the extension is installed.
+**If you want to use Script, you must place the extension in a separate folder and then write the JavaScript you want to execute in `user-script.js` in the folder and load it with "Load unpacked".
 For details, please refer to [How to Specify Script](#how-to-specify-script).**

 ## Installation